nodejs/node/deps/npm/doc/cli/npm-dist-tag.md

 This also applies to `npm dedupe`.

-Publishing a package always sets the "latest" tag to the published version.
+Publishing a package sets the "latest" tag to the published version unless the `--tag` option is used.
+For example, `npm publish --tag=beta`.

 ## PURPOSE